This secured credit card does absolutely nothing for your credit score

 But I hate gratuitous inquiries on the personal credit report, and this offends me.

 So she cancelled the business visa card with TD, got back her security deposit, and walked across the road to RBC and opened a personal savings account.
 Banks will do a credit inquiry if you open a new checking account, but not if it is simply a savings account.
-RBC were delighted to have her as a new customer, and immediately offered her a new $3,000 visa with no credit report inquiry required.
+RBC was delighted to have her as a new customer, and immediately offered her a new $3,000 visa with no credit report inquiry required.

 This was truly unfortunate.
 Most major banks offer business Visa cards, and a personal credit inquiry is necessary to qualify.
 And these cards do show up on your personal credit report.
 (Two easy examples are CIBC Aerogold for business and also the CIBC Bizline Visa card.)
 Shelley had unwittingly selected one of the very few business Visa cards for which this is not true.